-The index for Construction covers the construction of buildings (F41) and construction, which require specialization (F43), i.e. implementation of construction projects, demolition and preparatory site works, electrical installation and plumbing, as well as other building installation activities, etc.
+The index for Construction covers the construction of buildings, i.e. implementation of construction projects, demolition and preparatory site works, electrical installation and plumbing, as well as other building installation activities, etc.

-The index for Civil engineering covers construction work (F42), i.e. construction of roads and railways and construction of cable networks, etc.
+The index for Civil engineering covers construction work, i.e. construction of roads and railways and construction of cable networks, etc.